abhaykrgupta/Auto-Apply-Job/README.md

 **Step 1 — Set up your profile**
 Upload your resume.
 The AI extracts your skills, experience, and background.
 Upload multiple versions if you're targeting different role types.
 Label each one and set which are active.

-**Step 2 — Define your search**
+**Step 2 — Configure Automation**
-Choose your target role, preferred locations, experience level, remote preference, and which job boards to search.
-Save the configuration if you want to run it regularly.
+Define your target roles and preferred sources.
+Enable the daily discovery pipeline to let the AI find companies and jobs while you sleep.

-**Step 3 — Run the search**
+**Step 3 — Review Matches**
-Hit search.
-The platform scrapes all selected sources simultaneously, deduplicates results, and populates your job list in seconds.
+Wake up to a dashboard of "High-Match" jobs.
+The AI uses **Vector Mathematics (Cosine Similarity)** to rank jobs against your skills with scientific accuracy.

-**Step 4 — Apply**
+**Step 4 — 1-Click Apply**
-Apply to individual jobs with one click, or select multiple and batch apply.
-For each job, the best-matching resume is selected automatically.
-Cover letters and tailored resumes are generated on demand.
+Apply to individual jobs or batch-apply.
+For each job, the system tailors the resume, writes the cover letter, and bypasses bot protection to submit your application.

 **Step 5 — Track and analyze**
 Monitor your pipeline on the Applications page.
 Watch your response rates by source and by day on the Analytics page.
 Iterate on your search strategy based on real data.